Our closed up homes during the chilly flu season makes them virtual incubators of germs and viruses.

 Make sure your family gets at least eight hours of sleep a night, eats healthy meals (lots of fruit and vegetables) and exercises daily.

-If you or your child is running a temperature, stay home.
+If you or your child is running a temperature, another one of the virus symptoms, stay home.
 Do not go out

 Taken within the first 48 hours of symptoms, they can lessen the

-It's time to replace doctor Mom care with doctor care of the licensed sort.
+If you're not better after several days, call your doctor.
+It's time to replace doctor Mom with a doctor of the licensed sort.

 For more tips on stay healthy, visit the Centers for Disease Control.